 Price: Free access to the banks of the river

-Writing something about Varanasi is not easy, and this experience should be tried.
+Writing about Varanasi is not easy, and this experience should be tried.
 No words can describe what Varanasi is about.
-And you don’t gain this experience until reaching the banks of the Ganges river to appreciate the true glory of Varanasi.
+And you don’t gain this experience until reaching the Ganges river’s banks to appreciate Varanasi’s true glory.

 Why should you visit Varanasi?

-Each day, thousands of people come here to bathe in its sacred water to purify their souls to blast their hopes of living again.
+Thousands of people come to bathe in its sacred water each day, purifying their souls and destroying their hopes of living again.

 On the other hand, flames of fire never seem to cease burning dead bodies.

-You can tell It’s the city of death and the city of life at the same time.
-Or in other words, all aspects of life are contained within a single frame and a single place.
+You can tell it’s both the city of death and the city of life.
+In other words, all aspects of life are contained within a single frame and a single place.

 Things to Do:

-• Make use of your visit and head to the Old Quarter for more cultural shock and engage with locals.
+- Use your visit, head to the Old Quarter for more cultural shock, and engage with locals.

-• Visit the Kashi Vishwanath Temple adjacent to the river for a more extensive atmosphere to let your soul fill with this spiritual journey in Varanasi.
+- Visit the Kashi Vishwanath Temple adjacent to the river for a more extensive atmosphere to fill your soul with this spiritual journey in Varanasi.

-• Come here with a local tour guide who will provide you with all answers to your questions about what you will see.
-(Believe me or not, there will be a lot to see!)
+- Come here with a local tour guide who will answer all your questions about what you will see.
+(Believe me or not, there will be much to see!)

 Things not to Do:

-Pro Tip: When it comes to lodging, it’s a good idea to keep your expectations low.
-You come here to see really different things at all levels.
+Pro Tip: Regarding lodging, keeping your expectations low is a good idea.
+You come here to see different things at all levels.
 If you are searching for luxury, go for the Maldives, dear.

 Location: Jaipur-Agra Road, Abhaneri

-How to get there: Take the train from New Delhi and get off at Bandikui station, taking around 3h for almost $5.
+How to get there: Take the train from New Delhi and get off at Bandikui station.
+It will take around 3 hours and cost almost $5.

 Price: Around $3

-It’s an architectural wonder that reflects the Hindu era’s ingenuity.
-With 3500 Escher-terraces steps and a depth of 100 feet, Chand Baori is the world’s largest and most exciting stepwell.
+It’s an architectural wonder that reflects the ingenuity of the Hindu era.
+With 3,500 Escher-terraces steps and a depth of 100 feet, Chand Baori is the world’s largest and most exciting stepwell.

 Why should you visit Chand Baori?